Bjodol/react-redux-course/modules/3-react-basic.md

 - Move the handle function to app - pass it down as prop.
 - Create a state using the `useState` hook - use the static articles as initial state
 - Update the handle function to set the state using the hook - update the selected articles object using the previous logic.
+- Display the favorite count and which articles is favorited on the `ArticlePreview`

 <details>
 <summary> Suggestion 💡</summary>